 Take the budgeting and planning process as just one example.
 Traditional planning is focused on the rearview mirror, often taking last year's budget, scrutinizing what was already accomplished to justify changes to next year's budget.
-Instead, finance should work with line leaders in a more strategic, growth-oriented and forward-looking way to plan investments in future growth.
+Instead, finance should work with line leaders in a more strategic, growth-oriented and forward-looking way to plan investments in future growth, notes Chief Executive magazine.
 Finance can take the lead to help business units set future growth targets and plan the strategy for achieving that growth.

 Connect Disparate Systems to See the Whole Picture